GreekBarBench: A Challenging Benchmark for Free-Text Legal Reasoning and Citations: GreekBarBench (GBB)

 \subsection{Three-Dimensional Scoring System}

 The official evaluation committee of the Greek Bar Exams grades candidate answers on a scale of 1 to 10.
-Without explicit guidelines, they grade by comparing answers to the ground truth based on their discretion.
+This process lacks explicit guidelines and relies on a holistic comparison to the ground truth, limiting its analytical depth for benchmarking LLMs.

 Drawing inspiration from established legal research and evaluation practices \citep{ClarkDeSanctis2013}, and guided by our legal expert annotators (\S~\ref{sec:manual}), we develop a novel three-dimensional scoring system to improve the evaluation process for the benchmark.
 The proposed approach assesses legal reasoning across three dimensions: the \emph{Facts}, the \emph{Cited Articles}, and the \emph{Analysis}.
-Each dimension is rated on a scale of 1 to 10, and the final score is the average of these three.
-This system allows explainability through detection of specific shortcomings in the reasoning abilities of LLMs.
-The \emph{Facts} score measures understanding of case facts; the \emph{Cited Articles} evaluates the accuracy and interpretation of cited legal articles; and the \emph{Analysis} evaluates the ability to apply legal articles to the facts and reach conclusions.
-For instance, a low \emph{Facts} score indicates hallucinations, a low \emph{Cited Articles} score shows difficulty in identifying applicable articles, and a low \emph{Analysis} score reveals weakness in legal reasoning.
+Each dimension is rated on a scale of 1 to 10, and the final score is their \emph{mean}.
+This fine-grained framework allows the detection of specific shortcomings in the abilities of LLMs.
+The \emph{Facts} score measures understanding of case facts; the \emph{Cited Articles} score evaluates the ability to identify and cite applicable legal articles; and the \emph{Analysis} score evaluates the ability to construct valid legal arguments.